kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/bushido.md

----
-title: "Eigenvalues and Eigenvectors---Why Are They Important?"
-author:  "R (Chandra) Chandrasekhar"
-date: "2015-12-13"
-eqnPrefix: ["eqn", "eqns"]
-summary: "A university academic friend of mine recently remarked that it was not easy to motivate students to study [eigenvalues and eigenvectors,](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) let alone appreciate their importance: the subject itself was abstract, and the applications tended to be domain-specific and somewhat arcane."
----

 A university academic friend of mine recently remarked that it was not easy to motivate students to study [eigenvalues and eigenvectors,](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors)